A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: Optimal Conditional Sampling Procedures

 This scalar ACF focuses on "diagonal'' behavior, assuming negligible inter-coordinate correlations \cite{puccetti2022measuring}.
 A similar ACF in both the perfect and approximate models implies similar dynamics, at least in second-order statistics, quantified via spectral representations \cite{qi2016predicting}.
 For CTNDSs with extreme events, higher-order statistics are crucial, so the ACF serves as a rough measure of predictability.

 To quantify system memory and dynamics recovery, we compare the ACFs of sampled trajectories to the truth.
-Assuming weak- or wide-sense stationarity in the CGNS dynamics, the ACFs for the truth and posterior mean time series, as $T\to +\infty$, are
+Assuming weak- or wide-sense stationarity in the CGNS dynamics (e.g., it is sufficient to assume that the CGNS of processes enjoys (geometric) ergodicity \cite{mattingly2002ergodicity, majda2016ergodicity, chen2018rigorous}), the ACFs for the truth and posterior mean time series, as $T\to +\infty$, are

-where $\overline{\vy}_{\infty}$ and $\overline{\hat{\vy}}_{\infty}$ are the equilibrium means, and $\mathrm{Var}(\vy)_{\infty}$ and $\mathrm{Var}\big(\overline{\hat{\vy}}\big)_{\infty}$ are the equilibrium covariances; we highlight that the expectations and variances taken in this regime in \eqref{eq:acftruth} and \eqref{eq:acfpostmean} are the total ones since we consider the dynamics at the equilibrium.
+where $\overline{\vy}_{\infty}$ and $\overline{\hat{\vy}}_{\infty}$ are the equilibrium means, and $\mathrm{Var}(\vy)_{\infty}$ and $\mathrm{Var}\big(\overline{\hat{\vy}}\big)_{\infty}$ are the equilibrium covariances; we highlight that the expectations and variances taken in this regime, in \eqref{eq:acftruth} and \eqref{eq:acfpostmean}, are the total ones since we consider the dynamics at the equilibrium.
 In practice, the sample covariance tensor is used to compute the ACF.
-These expressions, as well as \eqref{eq:acfsample} in Theorem \ref{thm:acfsampling}, can be derived using Euclidean norms, the linearity of trace and covariance, and the cyclic property of the trace.
+These expressions, as well as \eqref{eq:acfsample} in Theorem \ref{thm:acfsampling}, can be derived using Euclidean norms, the interchangeability of the expectation and trace operators, and the cyclic property of the trace.
 The following theorem compares the ACF of the posterior mean time series with that of the sampled trajectory.

-\begin{thm}[\textbf{Temporal ACF of Samples}] The temporal ACF of the sampled trajectory $\hat{\vy}$ can be calculated as
+\begin{thm} [\textbf{Temporal ACF of Samples}] The temporal ACF of the sampled trajectory $\hat{\vy}$ can be calculated as

 where the constants $0\leq \beta_1,\beta_2\leq 1$ are given by